A new insight on augmented Lagrangian method with applications in machine learning: Convergence analysis of P-rALM

-we can get the following tight result whose proof is similar to that of \cite{bgc18,Shen20} and thus is omitted here for the sake of conciseness. \begin{corollary} Let $\gamma_\eta$ be defined in (\ref{b-12-1}) for any $\eta>0 $ and $\m{x}_T$ be defined in (\ref{erg-iterate}).
-Then, the sequence $\{ \m{w}^k \}$ generated by P-ALM satisfies
+we can get the following tight result whose proof is similar to that of \cite{bgc18,Shen20} and thus is omitted here. {We can see from Corollary \ref{b-15} that the residual $\theta(\m{x}_T)- \theta(\m{x}^*) + \eta \|A\m{x}_T-b \|$ converges with the worst $\mathcal{O}(1/T)$ convergence rate.} \begin{corollary} For any $\eta>0 $, let $\gamma_\eta$ be defined in (\ref{b-12-1}) and $\m{x}_T$ be defined in (\ref{erg-iterate}).
+Then, the sequence $\{ \m{w}^k \}$ generated by P-rALM satisfies

 \end{corollary}